njeanne/trajectories_contacts/README.md

 is produced between 2 atoms is greater or equal to the proportion threshold of contacts.

 The hydrogen bonds are represented as 2 CSV files:
-   - the contacts by frame (compressed file).
-   - the contacts median distance by residue.
+   - the median of the atoms contacts distances between 2 residues on the selected frames.
+   - the contacts median distance of the atoms contacts between 2 different residues, if more than a couple of atoms are in contacts between the 2 residues the closest one will be selected..

 ## Conda environment

-A [conda](https://docs.conda.io/projects/conda/en/latest/index.html) YAML environment file is provided: `conda_env/trajectories_env.yml`.
+A [conda](https://docs.conda.io/projects/conda/en/latest/index.html) YAML environment file is provided:
+`conda_env/trajectories_env.yml`.
 The file contains all the dependencies to run the script.

 The conda environment is generated using the command:
 ```shell script
 # create the environment